-Colors may appear different from those created with pigments.
+Colors you see on your monitor will appear different from those created with pigments.

 Monochromatic - One color.
-A monochromatic color scheme uses only one hue (color) and all values (shades, adding black; tones, adding gray; or tints, adding white) of it for a unifying and harmonious effect.
-Gives the illusion of form, dimension and depth.
+A monochromatic color scheme uses only one hue (color) and all values (shades or tints) of it for a unifying and harmonious effect.

 Value refers to the lightness and darkness of a color.
 For example, if light falls on a green ball the part of the ball nearest the light will be lightest in value because it reflects the most light.
 The part of the ball opposite the light will be the deepest in the shadow and thus darkest in value.